Last Updated on May 10, 2023

-Of all the summer months in Paris, June may just be the most pleasant.
+Visiting Paris in June?
+Of all the summer months, this may just be the most pleasant.
 The temperatures generally remain on the mild side, and even though the occasional thunderstorm cuts picnics and strolls short, the muggy, overpowering heat of July and August isn’t usually present.
 Read on to learn how to fully bring out its early-summer charms.

 They stage impromptu picnics on the banks of the Seine and the Canal St Martin, and amble aimlessly on seemingly endless early summer evenings.
 They also flock to the shops in late June for summer soldes (sales) an event that will overjoy some and send others in the opposite direction.
 And for those who can afford courtside tickets, the French Open tennis matches at Roland-Garros are an undeniable seasonal highlight.